shraddhaajit/twitter-brand-sentiment-analysis/README.md

 - **Tweet Volume** – Line graph showing tweet counts.
 - **Live Feed** – Displays top 5 recent popular tweets about the brand.

+Takes data from Twitter and generates data on it's own too to bypass Twitter's limits.

 ## How To Run

 ### Backend